- General Information

-- Food and drink are not allowed in the ICFA Reading Room.
-Please make sure your hands are clean before handling the archival materials.
+- All archival collections can only be consulted in the ICFA Reading Room.
+Make sure your hands are clean before handling the collections.

-- Only ICFA staff are allowed to retrieve materials from the shelves.
+- Only an ICFA staff member is allowed to retrieve materials from the stacks.
 Researchers are not allowed to browse the shelves.

-- When handling any type of archival materials, do NOT bend, mark, touch, or otherwise damage items in any way.
+- Do not bend, fold, lean on, mark, or otherwise damage any of the archival materials in any way.
 Items should remain flat on the table at all times.

-- Keep all material in the order in which it was received - do NOT rearrange items.
-Use out-cards to mark an item’s place when removing from folders or boxes.
-Complete each out-card with detailed content descriptions and location information to facilitate proper re-filing.
+- Keep all items in the order in which they were received – do not rearrange items.
+Use an out-card to mark an item’s place when removing it from a folder or box.

-- When archival items are in need of preservation, alert ICFA staff immediately.
-Do not attempt to repair any items.
+- When archival items are in need of preservation, please alert an ICFA staff immediately.
+Do not attempt to repair any of the items.

-- It is the responsibility of the researcher to obtain copyright clearance to publish or otherwise reproduce or distribute archival material.
+- It is the responsibility of the researcher to obtain copyright clearance to publish or otherwise reproduce or distribute archival materials.
 Whenever possible, ICFA will provide the contact information of copyright holders.

-- ICFA reserves the right to approve photography depending on the condition of the materials.
+- Self-service reproduction or photography is allowed for onsite researchers and for study purposes only, free of charge.
+ICFA reserves the right to approve self-service photography depending on the condition of the materials.

 - ICFA staff may request that researchers provide copies of the digital photographs they take of archival materials.